Don Shelby Recovering After Stroke Waylaid His Stage Performance In Passion Project

 “I have this fascination of not only his skill as a writer but his forethought and those things that he always knew were going to affect the human condition,” Shelby added.

-Shelby will have surgery at Mayo Clinic next week with the hope it will prevent him from suffering more strokes moving forward.MORE NEWS: MPCA Looking Into Potential Contamination Of Water Wells In 2 Twin Cities Communities
+Shelby will have surgery at Mayo Clinic next week with the hope it will prevent him from suffering more strokes moving forward.MORE NEWS: 76-Year-Old Woman Killed In Scott County Crash

 To see the 80-minute production of “The Life and Loves of Sinclair Lewis,” click here.